scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 provides default instances for a wide variety of types.
 We can import these as shown in the table below.
-Each import provides instances of all Cats' type classes for a specific target type:
+Each import provides instances of all Cats' type classes for a specific parameter type:

 ------------------------------------------------------------------------------
 Import                                           Parameter types